cchndl/secop-site/source/spec/hardware.rst

     The static information about parameters, modules and SEC nodes is constructed from properties with predefined names and meanings.

-For a list of pre-defined properties see `Descriptive Data`_.
+For a list of pre-defined properties see :ref:`descriptive-data`.

+.. _data-report:

 Data report
 -----------
-A JSON array with the value of a parameter as its first element, and an JSON object containing the Qualifiers_ for this value as its second element.
+A JSON array with the value of a parameter as its first element, and an JSON object containing the :ref:`qualifiers` for this value as its second element.

-See also: `Data-report`_.

 :Remark: